Why Investing in Out‑of‑State Properties Can Boost Your Portfolio

 - Planning on listing your property on Airbnb or VRBO?
 Check with local statutes before investing.
 Some areas don’t allow these short-term rentals and may more require special homeowners insurance.

 - Beware of states that have rent control laws.
 (California, New York and New Jersey are a few such states.)
-Do you your homework and understand the local laws.
+Do your homework and understand the local laws.
 They could have a negative effect on your cash flow and ROI.

 Beyond these tips, pay close attention to state and local housing laws and the financial challenges that come with them.
 You should always know state laws pertaining to subsidized rent terms and eviction process, for example.